vkishore-confluent/gaming-platform-unlocked/README.md

 ## 2. Preventing duplicate message with ksqlDB:

+Duplicate messages can significantly disrupt a gamer’s experience in a number of different ways.
+They can trigger glitches in player behavior, break game logic and cause applications to crash.

+This can be avoided by leveraging stream processing – either with flink or ksqlDB – to process and remove duplicate events.
+In this example, we use ksqlDB, which is available as fully-managed on Confluent Cloud.

 Even when you tune your producers based on best practices, message duplication can occur with any API communication.
-In order to process duplicate messages and discard them quickly, you can utilize ksqlDB with a twist

 With KsqlDB, you can continuously transform, enrich, join, and aggregate your data using simple SQL syntax.
 You can gain value from your data directly from Confluent in real-time.
 Also, ksqlDB is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
 You can now focus on developing services and building your data pipeline while letting Confluent manage your resources for you.

 ### Generate Sample data using python: